 You can use other spirits with the punch too.
 For example, some recipes rely on both brandy and rum, while others might use one of those two spirits.
 Bourbon milk punch is also popular, where bourbon is the spirit of choice.

-There is also a variation called a clarified milk punch.
+There is also a variation called a clarified milk punch, which uses a process called milk washing.
 This version of the cocktail relies on curdling the milk.
 The milk can then be strained to create a clear liquid that still has many of the characteristics of milk.

 Clarified milk punch is extremely versatile.
 It can be made with most spirits and combined with almost any juice, spice, or tea.
 The cocktail ends up having interesting flavors too, making it great for experimentation.